-4. After you’ve recorded your episode you’re going to need somewhere to host it.
-Libsyn, Blubrry and Buzzsprout are the leading podcast hosting platforms, and all have their strengths and weaknesses.
+4. After you've recorded your episode you're going to need somewhere to host it.
+Libsyn, Blubrry (Get your first month of Blubrry podcast hosting free with the promo code amazemaker.) and Buzzsprout are the leading podcast hosting platforms, and all have their strengths and weaknesses.
 If you already have a self-hosted WordPress site set up, I recommend going with Blubrry for its industry-leading PowerPress WordPress plugin.

 5. All that’s left to do is publish your episode.
 Blubrry’s PowerPress WordPress plugin makes publishing a podcast episode as easy as publishing a blog post (which is why I recommend it for most WordPress users), but all podcast hosts will offer an embeddable audio player and a variety of tools for podcast publishing and distribution.

 Converting your blog posts into podcast episodes is an ingenious way to repurpose your content.
 In fact, it's such a great way to reach a wider audience that I'm putting together an in-depth guide that will cover everything from enhancing audio quality to choosing the right podcast host.
 Keep your ears open for that one!